unicode-org/icu/docs/processes/release/tasks/miscellaneous.md

 ## Release ticket

-After every milestone (GA / RC / Milestone-N) is completed, create a new release ticket in ICU Jira, then add the ticket link to the next [milestone](http://bugs.icu-project.org/trac/roadmap).
+After every milestone (GA / RC / Milestone-N) is completed, create a new release ticket in ICU Jira.
 The release ticket is used for BRS tasks, such as version update, tagging new version, merging post RC fixes from trunk and others.

 ---